 How to Use Aloe Vera

-- Healing minor skin ailments or conditions – Aloe Vera has been proven to be an effective pain reliever when suffering from burns, frostbite or cold sores.
+• Healing minor skin ailments or conditions – Aloe Vera has been proven to be an effective pain reliever when suffering from burns, frostbite or cold sores.
 It provides instant relief of pain and itching.
-The Aloe Vera gel found in the leaves of the plant can provides faster healing by providing a UV-induced suppression.
+The Aloe Vera gel found in the leaves of the plant can provide faster healing by providing a UV-induced suppression.

 While all of these factors are definite selling points of Aloe Vera, it has many more uses as proven by the continued usage by the general population.
 It has been proven to increase the effectiveness of dental hygiene by reducing plaque and treating bad breath.
 Some of these uses also included but are not limited to natural cure for depression, a natural fever reducer, a natural cure for acne, a natural makeup remover, a natural moisturizer and more.

 Aloe Vera can be found in your local health food store in the form of juice, extracts, gels, and juices.
 Always carefully read the labels to ensure that it is 100% pure Aloe Vera and that no other additives were used in the product.

 Avoid high doses of Aloe Vera as it can cause stomach upset, hematuria (urine mixed with blood) or kidney problems in the most severe cases.
 Always follow the recommended dosages as prescribed by a medical professional or natural health expert.